dsa-ntc/peninsuladsa-ntc.github.io/_pages/political-reading.md

 title: "Reading Group"
 permalink: /political-reading/
 ---
-Peninsula DSA engages in ongoing political education in socialist history and thought, because theory informs praxis.
+Peninsula DSA engages in ongoing political education in socialist history and thought because theory informs praxis.
 <br>

 Come join our next virtual discussion!
 See the Peninsula DSA [calendar](../calendar/) for Zoom log-in.
 (Also on the PDSA Slack as #reading-group)